The New Dyfi Adventure - 1st July 2023

 Cost: £30.

-All proceeds from the Dyfi Wild Ride will go to charity and while the event is primarily a fundraiser for DyfiMTB, we will also be supporting a couple of local charities.
-DyfiMTB is a not-for-profit Community Interest Company, that develops, promotes and protects facilities for mountain biking in the Dyfi area.
-All our directors and trail crew are volunteers.
+While the event is primarily a fundraiser for DyfiMTB, we will also be supporting a couple of local kids charities.
+DyfiMTB is a not-for-profit Community Interest Company, that develops, promotes and protects facilities for mountain biking in the Dyfi Valley area.
+All our directors and trail crew are volunteers who look after a network of trails that have evolved over the past 30 years.

 Course Details